With a Cloud RAN Deployment, Mobile Operators Can See 49% Savings in Capex and 31% Annual Savings in Opex, Reveals Mavenir Study

 “Virtualization opens new ways to architect, deploy and operate wireless networks including the radio access network (RAN), where Cloud RAN can bring substantial Capex and Opex savings to operators that move baseband processing away from the cell site to a remote location,” said Monica Paolini, President, Senza Fili Consulting.

 Standardization of an “OPEN” Fronthaul interface is currently underway in the xRAN Fronthaul project.

-Fill out the form and download the white paper.
+Fill out and submit the form to download the white paper.